adammcw01/Django-Resource-Monitor/README.md

 There are two ways of running this solution.

 1. If Docker is installed you can run the docker compose file to handle everything.
-2. The API and webserver can be run independnetly.
+2. The API and webserver can be run independnetly when deploying locally.

 ### Prerequisites (How to Setup)